 Guest lecture @ DLSU Manila: Artisanal Filipino NLP Resources in the time of Large Language Models

 I was invited to give a talk to a graduate-level NLP class about my work on Filipino resources.
 It was fun preparing and giving that talk because I was able to synthesize my thoughts and look back on my previous research.
 This blog post is my lecture in text format.
-You can find the slides in this link.
+You can find the slides in this link (and here’s the video).
 Finally, thank you to Dr. Charibeth Cheng for the invitation!

 Given all the rage in LLMs today, is it still worth it to build artisanal Filipino NLP resources?
 Hopefully we can answer this question in the context of the work that I’ve done.
 I’ve worked on large models in the 7B-70B parameter range, but I’ve also done several things for low-resource languages and built models in the ~100M parameter range.
 Tonight, I want to juxtapose these two sides and call one as artisanal and the other as large-scale.